SajidK25/viewshark/__install/README_FIX.txt

 ====================================

 If you're getting the error:
-"Warning: Undefined array key "new_layout" in /srv/viewshark/f_core/config.smarty.php on line 44"
+"Warning: Undefined array key \"new_layout\" in /srv/easystream/f_core/config.smarty.php on line 44"

 This means some database configurations are missing.
 To fix this: